The Armored Suckermouths

 Plecostomus Water Requirements

 Loricariid catfish are typically found in soft water with a low pH in the wild, however, many species sold today are commercially raised and tolerate a much wider range of water chemistry.
-A pH between 7.0 and 8.0, alkalinity between 3° and 10° dKH (54ppm to 180ppm), and temperature between 74° and 80° F will suffice for most captive bred species.
-If the aquarium is kept in a room below 74°, use an Aqueon aquarium heater to increase the heat.
-Wild caught fish may require a temperature in the mid to upper 80’s, pH of 5.5 to 7.0 and alkalinity below 3° dKH (54ppm), so it’s best to research fish you are unfamiliar with before purchasing.
-Maintain good filtration and do a 10% water exchange every two weeks or 25% once a month using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
-Don’t forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!
+A pH between 7.0 and 8.0, alkalinity between 3° and 10° dKH (54 ppm to 180 ppm) and temperature between 74° and 80° F will suffice for most captive bred species.
+If the aquarium is kept in a room below 74°, use an Aqueon Aquarium Heater to maintain the proper temperature.
+Wild caught fish may require a temperature in the mid to upper 80’s, pH of 5.5 to 7.0, and alkalinity below 3° dKH (54 ppm), so it is best to research fish you are unfamiliar with before purchasing.
+Maintain good filtration and do a 10% water exchange every week or 25% every 2 weeks using an Aqueon Aquarium Water Changer or Siphon Vacuum Gravel Cleaner.
+Do not forget to treat tap water with Aqueon Water Conditioner before refilling your aquarium!

 Housing Requirements for Plecostomus